 Get extra offers and discounts

 If you've a free Ikea Family card, you can get regular offers and exclusive discounts on selected products.
-For example, MSE Laura spotted 15% off outdoor furniture, a mattress which was priced at £280 for Family members (normally £350) and a 4for3 offer on roller blinds.
+For example, ex-MSE Laura B spotted 15% off outdoor furniture, a mattress that was priced at £280 for Family members (normally £350), and a 4for3 offer on roller blinds.

 -